 Tsutsuga O-icho in Aki-Ota

 The Tsutsuga O-icho is a giant 1100 year old gingko tree which stands in the grounds of Tsutsuga Otoshi Jinja Shrine.
 In November its leaves turn a bright yellow color, and as they fall, cover the ground of the shrine precinct in a beautiful golden carpet of leaves.
 It’s a perfect place to stop on your way to Sandan-kyo by car, or to combine with a visit to Yoshimizu-en Garden.

 Less accessible than Sandankyo, you really need a car to get to Taishaku-kyo Gorge.
 It takes a good while to get there from Hiroshima city, but it is worth the effort.
 Well maintained and fairly flat paths make for easy walking (there are even bikes to rent) and some impressive natural features.
 Check on the current state of the leaves at Taishaku-kyo here and read more about this lovely part of Hiroshima here.

 Buttsu-ji Temple, Mihara

 Shuttle buses run between Mihara Station and Buttsu-ji Temple (Adult ¥630, Child ¥320 one way).

-(Times in bold are seasonal extra autumn leaf viewing buses running November 11-November 23.
-More details in Japanese on the Geiyo Bus website)
+(Times in bold are seasonal extra autumn leaf viewing buses running November 9-November 24.
+More details in English on the Geiyo Bus website)